Titanium alloys: Properties

 Generally, beta-phase titanium is the more ductile phase and alpha-phase is stronger yet less ductile, due to the larger number of slip planes in the bcc structure of the beta-phase in comparison to the hcp alpha-phase.
 Alpha-beta-phase titanium has a mechanical property which is in between both.

 Titanium dioxide dissolves in the metal at high temperatures, and its formation is very energetic.
 These two factors mean that all titanium except the most carefully purified has a significant amount of dissolved oxygen, and so may be considered a Ti–O alloy.
 Oxide precipitates offer some strength (as discussed above), but are not very responsive to heat treatment and can substantially decrease the alloy's toughness.

 Many alloys also contain titanium as a minor additive, but since alloys are usually categorized according to which element forms the majority of the material, these are not usually considered to be "titanium alloys" as such.
 See the sub-article on titanium applications.

 Titanium alone is a strong, light metal.
 It is stronger than common, low-carbon steels, but 45% lighter.
 It is also twice as strong as weak aluminium alloys but only 60% heavier.
 Titanium has outstanding corrosion resistance to seawater, and thus is used in propeller shafts, rigging and other parts of boats that are exposed to seawater.
 Titanium and its alloys are used in airplanes, missiles, and rockets where strength, low weight, and resistance to high temperatures are important.

-Further, since titanium does not react within the human body, it and its alloys are used in artificial joints, screws, and plates for fractures, and for other biological implants.
+Since titanium does not react within the human body, it and its alloys are used in artificial joints, screws, and plates for fractures, and for other biological implants.
 See: Titanium orthopedic implants.